litoosh13/django-crm/README.md

-## tealcrm
+## Django CRM

-an example project of CRUD and Role Management in django
+an example CRM Project using Python Django and Tailwind